xeor/dockerfiles/splunk/README.md

 * It will automaticly start to listen on 514 tcp/udp and set sourcetype to `syslog`

 ## Use-cases (and tips/tricks)
+Many of the use-cases below can be done much better with the use of the `./bin/splunkit` command.
+Read about it below.

 * Quickly spin up a "throw-away" Splunk to view your local /var/log/. ^c when done..
   * docker run -i -t -v /var/log/:/data/ -p 8000:8000 --rm xeor/splunk